benjamin-robertson/observium/README.md

 ### What observium affects

-Observium installs and configures the following by default,
+Observium module installs and configures the following by default,

 - Apache
 - Mysql or MariaDB